cgte/russian_datcha_club/README.md

 # Who is this for ?

-For now: mostly linux users with little python experience.
+For now: mostly linux users with at least little python experience.
 If you have experience on Windows and Python feel free to help.

 # How to install ?